projectacrn/acrn-hypervisor/doc/howtos/process/docbuild.rst

    make publish

-This will delete everything in the publishing repo (in case the new version has deleted files) and push a copy of the newly-generated HTML content directly to the GitHub pages publishing repo.
+This will delete everything in the publishing repo's **latest** folder (in case the new version has deleted files) and push a copy of the newly-generated HTML content directly to the GitHub pages publishing repo.
 The public site at https://projectacrn.github.io will be updated (nearly) immediately